How AI Helps Monitor Thermal Anomalies in Industrial Settings

 Keeping track of the equipment operating temperature at manufacturing facilities is another way in which AI can be implemented.
 The best thing is that it enables making machinery maintenance smarter, performing timely repairs, and reducing the number of reactive maintenance scenarios.

-Thermal anomaly detection can also be deployed to identify problematic battery packs.
-Thermal runaway is a critical issue for energy storage batteries, as it can lead to uncontrollable fires and explosions.
-Using thermal cameras and AI analytics allows fast intervention before internal heating gets out of hand, thus helping make batteries safer, whether they are in battery packs or being transported and stored.
+Thermal anomaly detection can also be deployed to monitor lithium-ion batteries, which are increasingly used in the industry.
+Damage and incorrect handling of batteries lead to an increased risk of fire and explosion.
+Thermal runaway is a critical issue for energy storage batteries.
+A chain reaction takes less than 60 seconds from start to explosion and leads to uncontrollable fires which are difficult to extinguish by conventional means.
+Thermal cameras and AI analytics are used to identify problematic battery packs whose temperature reaches a critical point and allow fast intervention before internal heating gets out of hand.
+This helps make batteries safer, whether they are in battery packs or being transported and stored.

 Leveraging AI is also instrumental for fire detection.
 Fire safety threats are common for manufacturing plants.
 According to the NFPA , US fire departments respond to an average of 37,910 industrial fires per year.
 Hot work such as welding or torch cutting, overloaded electrical equipment, combustible dust, and flammable liquids are just some of the most common causes of fires.
 Another issue is industrial dumpster fires.
 Fires not only risk lives but also cause serious damage to valuable assets and cost manufacturers billions of dollars ($1.2 billion per year, according to NPFA).
 And on top of that, industrial fires cause very high levels of pollution that adversely affect the health of people in surrounding areas, e.g. up to 5,000 times the normal concentration of benzene.
 In most cases, conventional fire solutions won’t detect these fires as they are not efficient outside and can detect fire only when smoke reaches sensors.
 Unlike conventional methods, computer vision-based solutions can detect smoke at a greater distance based on the images from thermal cameras.